-Before you sign a property agreement in Thailand – speak to us at Siam Legal.
-These are the basics for a property contract in Thailand and the cluases you would need to look for.
-Again – speak to a solicitor in Thailand before signing any contract.
+Before you sign a property agreement in Thailand, consult a competent lawyer or attorney.
+These are the basics for a property contract in Thailand and the clauses you would need to look for.

 - The property being constructed must have a start and completion date in the contract.
 This is very important;

 - The agreement must state what the developer will pay if the construction is delayed and how you will be compensated;